davharris/tutoR/README.md

   * R-help lists (read-only!)
 * Davis R Users Group (and mailing list: read and/or ask)
 * **Real example of getting help for plotting**

-# 11:00 When things go wrong
-* Errors
-  * "Something went so badly wrong that I stopped and gave up before I broke something"
-* Warnings
-  * "Something *might* be wrong, but I kept going"
-* Bugs:
-  * "I told R to do the wrong thing"
-  * These are the scariest, because you don't always know your code is wrong.

-# 11:10 Break

-# 11:25 R building blocks
-* Vectors ("data can be structured")
-  * Make a vector with the `c` ("combine") function.
-  * Elements have a position and (optionally) names
-  * The names are stored in a separate vector
-  * Functions on vectors (mean, sum, var, max)
-  * Vector arithmetic
-  * Recycling rule
-  * Subsetting ("getting data back out")
-  * Comparison (==, all.equal())
-* Subsetting ("get stuff back out of the vector")
-* Classes of vectors
-  * Numeric
-  * Integer
-  * character
-  * Factor
-    * Factors are useful, but they're also weird hybrid objects that don't always work as expected
-* Data frames ("related vectors in table format")
-  * This is where most of your data will live
-  * Rows are replicates; columns are variables
-  * Different kinds of vectors in each column
-  * Functions on data.frames (e.g. colMeans)
-* Learning about your objects
-  * Rstudio, str
-  * length, dim, dimnames, class
-* [ versus [[ versus $
-* Matrices are not data.frames!
-* NA
 * More:
    * R Basics workshop: http://rbasicsworkshop.weebly.com/presentations--exersices.html
    * Shalizi's statistical computing course